PGreatness/There-is-no-pathetic-card-in-my-Deque-Brown/README.md

 _Note that the implementation of the methods may not reflect the order that they were placed in in the README_

+A doubly linked node-based architecture was implemented because it allows easy trasversal between nodes, and saves both time and memory by having both a front an end modifiable in constant time.

 The various elements explored in this repo stems from the Deque class available in the Java API.
 The methods are developed through a bottom-up approach where the most basic of the methods are added and revised by a team of three.

 4 steps of maintaining runnability (To-do list):